folio-org/okapi/doc/guide.md

 Okapi uses the [Docker Engine API](https://docs.docker.com/engine/api/) for managing modules.
 Okapi can be configured to use the local socket (unix://[/path to socket]) or the HTTP TCP listener (tcp://[host]:[port][path]).
-Note that unix domain socket option is only avaiable on Linux platforms and Okapi 2.36 and later.
+Note that unix domain socket option is only available on Linux platforms and Okapi 2.36 and later.

-Note that when the unix domain socket option is used the user-ID of the Okapi process must be part of the `docker` group.
+Note that when the unix domain socket option is used, the user-ID of the Okapi process must be part of the `docker` group.

 For earlier versions of Okapi, Docker must be listening on a TCP port in